zowe/docs-site/docs/troubleshoot/troubleshoot-diagnostics.md

    cd $ZOWE_ROOT_DIR/scripts
    ./zowe-support.sh
    ```
-2. Send the .pax.Z output file to Zowe support team.
+2. Send the .pax.Z output file to [Zowe support team](slack channel link?).
-3. Let the Zowe support team help you Troubleshoot Zowe.

-You successfully troubleshooted Zowe.
+The Zowe Support Team then starts to troubleshoot your issue, using the data you provided.